-Figure X shows the Sandy peak wind gusts for New Jersey from October 29-30, 2012.
+Figure 4-30 shows the Sandy peak wind gusts for New Jersey from October 29-30, 2012.
 The map shows that the peak wind gusts in northeast Union County reached 75-80 mph.
 The winds decreased to 70-75 mph in central Union County and 65-70 in the western half of the county.
-The map was produced by the Office of the New Jersey State Climatologist (ONJSC) using reports gathered from a variety of sources including the National Weather Service (NWS) and the New Jersey Weather and Climate Network stations.
+The map was produced by the Office of the New Jersey State Climatologist (ONJSC).